juigmend/python-miscellaneous/README.md

 <br>
 <ul>

-<li><a href="https://gitlab.jyu.fi/juigmend/python-miscellaneous/-/blob/main/one_vs_others.ipynb">One vs. Others</a> (Jupyter notebook) Shows how the Dynamic Time Warping minimum-warp optimal path could be used to assess anticipation or delay of one moving body compared to others.</li>
+<li><a href="https://gitlab.jyu.fi/juigmend/python-miscellaneous/-/blob/main/one_vs_others.ipynb">One vs. Others</a> (Jupyter notebook) Shows how the Dynamic Time Warping minimum-warp optimal path could be used to assess anticipation or delay of one moving body relative to other moving bodies.</li>

 <br>